U.S. Economy Risks and Strategies for 2007-2017

 U.S. favoritism and trade relations over competitors (through shared interest in profit and loss).

-• Build Peace: Change the focus of foreign policy from combating threats to peace building in Africa, Asia, Latin
+• Build Peace: Shift the focus of foreign policy from combating threats with military force to building peace in

-America and the Middle East.
+Africa, Asia, Latin America and the Middle East.
 It does not help to take sides and create more enemies.
-Empower the United Nations and
+Empower the

-World Court to handle international conflicts, thus treating the root causes of the U.S. hate and terrorism.
-That will
+United Nations and World Court to handle international conflicts, thus treating the root causes of terrorism and the

-• When solving problem, U.S. Leadership needs to adopt the attitude of being smart vs. being right!
+• When solving problems, U.S. Leadership needs to adopt the attitude of being smart vs. being right.
 Religious,

 ideological or egotistical policies create more problems than they solve.
 A pragmatic approach is far more productive

 domestically and internationally.
-The challenge with this recommendation is the subjective element of leadership
+The challenge with this recommendation is the personal and subjective elements of the

 8 ) Management Best Practices

 private-sector management best practices.
-The simplest way to understand IIM proposed solutions is to compare the
+The simplest way to understand IIM proposed solution is to compare the country

 • Multiparty subcommittees as the independent audit committee